-My name is Bronwen MacDonald and I’m an artist who favours classical and imaginative realism.
-I live in Japan where I worked as an ESL teacher in elementary schools for over a decade.
+Bronwen MacDonald is a South African artist who favours classical, academic and imaginative realism.
+She lives in Japan with her family where she worked as an ESL teacher in elementary schools for over a decade.
 As of 2016, after a move to Nagasaki Prefecture, she quit working full-time to pursue her artistic side and return to her academic studies in classics.
-Creating art with pencils, ink and more recently oil paints, heavily influenced by my life-long interest and training in ancient history and mythology.
+Creating art with pencils, ink and more recently oil paints, heavily influenced by her life-long interest and training in ancient history and mythology.